 3. Poppies

-When the poppy is done blooming, it will make a beautiful seed pod like the ones below.
+When the poppy is done blooming, it will make a beautiful seed pod.
 Let them dry out for a few weeks and crush them open to reveal tons of tiny seeds.
 Use them in baking or save the seeds to grow more next year.

 3. Sunflowers